elijah629/redditlang/RedditLang Spec GenZ.md

 ### Other

 - Assignment: ∑
-- Amongus: ඞ _Don’t tell the devs_
+- Amongus: ඞ Amongus is still cool right?

 ## Standard library

-The standard library is imported by default.
-No need to add it manually.
-If you for some reason want too, `weneed "std/[module]"`
+The standard library is already at the party!
+No need to invite it!
+If you for some reason feel the need too, `weneed "std/[module]"`

 ### Standard Library Modules